-In the experiments above, we only set the budget for access regulation i.e. we only regulated the cache misses.
-As we described in Section IV-B, this results in regulating the read and write traffic with the same budget.
-In this subsection, we set up experiments to demonstrate how writeback regulation
+In the experiments above, we have only regulated the cache misses.
+As we described in Section IV-B, this results in regulating the read and write accesses at the same threshold.
+In this section we set up experiments to demonstrate how writeback regulation can be used to regulate write accesses at a lower threshold.